pbelmann/guidelines/development-workflow.md

 Additionally, every PR will be checked by repository-depended [Github actions](https://docs.github.com/en/actions).
 Depending on the target branch, you will have to wait until these checks have passed before being able to merge.

 ## On releases
 The release version names and tags should follow [semantic versioning](http://semver.org/) for all releases except of the cloud-portal-webapp.
-The release version names and tags of should follow [calender versioning](https://calver.org) (known from e.g. Ubuntu).
+The release version names and tags should follow [calender versioning](https://calver.org) (known from e.g. Ubuntu) in this case.

 ## On repositories
 Each repository should have its own